FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 ### Adobe After Effects
 The **Gradient ramp** "generator" in [Adobe After Effects](https://en.wikipedia.org/wiki/Adobe_After_Effects) is used to generate gradients.
 It has an interesting "Ramp Scatter" slider, that diffuses the color bands with noise.
 It does it in a way, that defuses just the color bands though.
 Here is what the [official documentation](https://helpx.adobe.com/after-effects/using/generate-effects.html) has to say about it:
-> **Note:** Ramps often don’t broadcast well; severe banding occurs because the broadcast chrominance signal doesn’t contain sufficient resolution to reproduce the ramp smoothly.
+> Ramps often don’t broadcast well; severe banding occurs because the broadcast chrominance signal doesn’t contain sufficient resolution to reproduce the ramp smoothly.
 The Ramp Scatter control dithers the ramp colors, eliminating the banding apparent to the human eye.

 <figure>
 	<img src="after_effects.png" alt="After Effects gradient ramp's ramp scatter" />